 Lightly toasting the freshly grated coconut and the spices helps release their oils.
 Saturated with flavour and aroma, they are essential for producing a well-rounded crab curry.
-I like crab curry with steamed rice and maybe a crisp salad of chopped cucumber, tomatoes and fresh coriander tossed in tart lemon juice with a light sprinkling of salt.
+I like my Goan crab curry with steamed rice and maybe a crisp salad of chopped cucumber, tomatoes and fresh coriander tossed in tart lemon juice with a light sprinkling of salt.
 This crab curry recipe allows me the convenience of making the spice paste (and even the curry) the day before.
 I think the flavours get time to meld if left to rest overnight.
 Sharp edges if any, mellow down and the salty, sweet, hot and sour seem more harmoniously combined.
 So, you can make the sauce a day earlier, bring it to room temperature and reheat the next day before adding the crabs and simmering till they are cooked.
 No stress at all.

 - 6 medium mud crabs (hard shelled), cut and cleaned

 - 1 inch piece of ginger, peeled and diced

 - 4 -5 cloves of garlic, peeled

 - Heat a skillet on low heat and lightly toast the coconut for a minute before adding the rest of the spices (cloves, chillies, pepper and coriander) and toasting for 1 more minute, taking care not to burn them.